 Applicants must provide us with a translation of their transcripts if it is in a foreign language, a course by course evaluation of their transcripts with conversion to a U.S. grading scale, and conversion of their final GPA to a U.S. scale.

-We only accept evaluations from World Education Services (WES).
+We accept evaluations from World Education Services (WES).
 This company provides fee-based services to international applicants.
 For more information, please refer to http://wes.org.
+We also accept transcript evaluations from all NACES member organizations.
+For a complete list of member organizations, please refer to https://www.naces.org/members.

 Additional Review of English Language Proficiency